shibuya-n/CS392-2025-Fall-aduong/assigns/03/README.md

 ## Assignment 3-3 (30 points)

-Please give a stack implementation based on two functional lists.
+Please give a queue implementation based on two functional lists.
 If this is not clear to you, please search "two list based queue implementation".